 Then how would you talk to a man?
-You cannot talk adequately to a man if you are in sub-apathy condition. you would not talk to him at all.
+You cannot talk adequately to a man if you are in a sub-apathy condition.
+In fact you would not talk to him at all.
 You would have to have a little higher affinity than that to discuss things with anyone.
-Your ability to talk to any given man has to do with your emotional responses to different people around him.
-In view of the fact that two terminals or that is to say, two people, are always involved in communication one could see that someone else would have to be somewhat real.
+Your ability to talk to any given man has to do with your emotional response to any given man.

+Anyone has different emotional responses to different people around him.
+In view of the fact that two terminals, or, that is to say, two people, are always involved in communication, one could see that someone else would have to be somewhat real.
 If one does not care about other people at all one will have a great deal of difficulty talking to them, that is certain.
 The way to talk to a man then would be to find something to like about him and to discuss something with which he can agree.
 This is the downfall of most new ideas.
 One does not discuss subjects with which the other person has any point of agreement at all and we come to a final factor with regard to reality.

 That with which we agree tends to be more real than that with which we do not agree.
-There is a definite coordination between agreement and reality.
+There is a definite co-ordination between agreement and reality.
 Those things are real which we agree are real.
-On those things which we disagree we have very little reality.
+Those things are not real which we agree are not real.
+On those things upon which we disagree we have very little reality.
 An experiment based on this would be an even jocular discussion between two men of a third man who is present.
 The two men agree on something with which the third man cannot agree.
 The third man will drop in emotional tone and will actually become less real to the two who are discussing him.